Timeline of the 2022 Russian invasion of Ukraine: 1 March

 According to Dmytro Zhyvytskyi, the governor of Sumy Oblast, more than 70 Ukrainian soldiers were killed by Russian shelling at a military base in Okhtyrka.
 A Russian missile later hit the regional administration building on Freedom Square, killing at least ten civilians and wounding 35 others.
 In southern Ukraine, the city of Kherson was reportedly under attack by Russian forces.
 The Ukrainian government announced that it would sell war bonds to fund the armed forces.

 The Ukrainian parliament stated that the Armed Forces of Belarus had joined Russia's invasion and were in Chernihiv Oblast, northeast of the capital.
 UNIAN reported that a column of 33 military vehicles had entered the region.
 The US disagreed, saying that there was "no indication" that Belarus had invaded.
 Hours prior, Belarus's President Lukashenko said that Belarus would not join the war.

 After Russia's Defense Ministry announced that it would hit targets to stop "information attacks", missiles struck broadcasting infrastructure for the primary television and radio transmitters in Kyiv, taking TV channels off the air.
 Ukrainian officials said that the attack killed five people and damaged the nearby Babyn Yar Holocaust Memorial Center, Ukraine's main Holocaust memorial.

 The US Department of Defense said that Russian forces had captured Berdiansk and Melitopol.

-In the evening of 1 March and morning of the next day, Russian aviation bombed 8 multi-storey residential buildings in Borodianka (Kyiv region), killing at least 40 civilians.
+In the evening of 1 March and morning of 2 March, Russian aviation bombed 8 multi-storey residential buildings in Borodianka (Kyiv region), killing at least 40 civilians.

 2 March

 The Ukrainian military reported a Russian paratrooper assault on northwest Kharkiv, where a military hospital came under attack.
 Zhyvytskyi said that Russian forces had captured Trostianets.

-Ukrainian advisor Arestovych said that Ukrainian forces had gone on the offensive for the first time, advancing on Horlivka.
+Ukrainian advisor Arestovych said that Ukrainian forces had gone on the offensive for the first time, advancing on Horlivka, though it mostly proved inconsequential.
 Russian troops captured the city of Kherson, beginning a military occupation of the city and oblast.

 Valerii Zaluzhnyi, the Commander-in-Chief of the Armed Forces of Ukraine, said that Ukrainian forces had recaptured Makariv.
 Vadym Boichenko, the mayor of Mariupol, reported that residential areas were being "relentlessly" shelled by the Russian military, with "scores of" casualties among civilians.

 The Bangladeshi bulk carrier Banglar Samriddhi was struck by a missile at the port of Olvia in Mykolaiv Oblast, setting it on fire and killing a Bangladeshi engineer.

-Ukrayinska Pravda reported that a source in Ukrainian intelligence said that Viktor Yanukovych, the former president of Ukraine with pro-Russia sympathies ousted following the Revolution of Dignity, was in Minsk, Belarus, and that Russia intended to declare him president when Russian forces gained control of Kyiv.
+Ukrainska Pravda reported that a source in Ukrainian intelligence said that Viktor Yanukovych, the former president of Ukraine with pro-Russia sympathies ousted following the Revolution of Dignity, was in Minsk, Belarus, and that Russia intended to declare him president when Russian forces gained control of Kyiv.
 Other analysts said that Putin might put the pro-Russian Viktor Medvedchuk in as president if Ukraine surrendered.

 Sergey Lavrov, the Russian Minister of Foreign Affairs, accused NATO and the EU of wanting to start a nuclear war and warned that "World War III would be nuclear and destructive".